 Old Bay Seasoning: substitute your favorite all purpose or seafood seasoning, or check out Best Substitutes for Old Bay.

-Veggies: celery, onion and bell pepper make up the classic combination, but use what you love.
+Veggies: celery, onion and red bell pepper make up the classic combination, but use what you love.
 Fennel, shallots and green bell pepper would be delicious, as well.

 Seafood stock: substitute veggie stock, or for meat-eaters, chicken stock.